learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

 # __SOLUTION__
 # y = 6.37 + 0.53x

-# The line crosses y-axis at 6.37 (shown in the graph) - intercept
+# The line crosses the y-axis at 6.37 (shown in the graph) - intercept
-# The slope of line is 0.53 - a slope 0 would a horizontal line , and slope = 1 would be a vertical one
+# The slope of the line is 0.53 - a slope 0 would a horizontal line , and slope = 1 would be a vertical one
-# Our slope creates an angle roughly around 45 degree between x and y .
+# Our slope creates an angle roughly around 45 degree between the x and y axes.
 ```

-## Predicting label for new data
+## Predicting new data

 So, how might you go about actually making a prediction based on this model you just made?